William A. Purtell: U.S. Senate

 In May 1952, Purtell won the Republican nomination to challenge Democratic incumbent William Benton for a seat in the United States Senate.
 However, when Connecticut's other Democratic Senator, Brien McMahon, died in July of that year, Governor Lodge appointed Purtell to the Senate to fill the remainder of McMahon's term.
 Thus, Purtell was in the unusual position of filling one Senate seat while running for another.
-Fellow Republican businessman Prescott Bush, the father of George H. W. Bush and the grandfather of George W. Bush, was later elected to McMahon's seat.
+Fellow Republican businessman Prescott Bush, the father of George H. W. Bush and grandfather of George W. Bush, was later elected to McMahon's seat.
 During his campaign against Benton, Purtell supported General Eisenhower's campaign platform on "Communism, corruption, and Korea."
 Benton accused Purtell of being so conservative that he "makes Bob Taft look like a left-wing New Dealer."
-Still, Benton was defeated by Purtell by a margin of 88,788 votes, receiving 52% of the vote.
+Still, Benton was defeated by Purtell by a margin of 88,788 votes, who received 52% of the vote.

 During his tenure in the Senate, Purtell co-sponsored an amendment to federal labor laws making discrimination by employers or labor organizations an unfair labor practice.
 In 1954, he expressed his support for the Eisenhower administration's proposal for a government-conducted vote before a union could go on strike.
 Purtell voted in favor of the Civil Rights Act of 1957.
 In 1958, Purtell was defeated for re-election by his Democratic opponent Thomas J. Dodd, a former Congressman and father of future Senator Chris Dodd, by a margin of 57%-42%.